Virtual reality for teaching art subjects

 Jianhua Yang (WMG)Link opens in a new window, Mir Seyedebrahimi (WMG)Link opens in a new window, Lihong Jiang (SJTU)Link opens in a new window, and Kuo-Ming Chao (Coventry)Link opens in a new window

 More than a year after we entered the 1st lockdown in the UK, a lot of things have changed, and a lot remained the same.
-Warwick has returned to the top 10 in this country; Coventry has started celebrating UK City of Culture; we are all getting the light at the end of the Covid tunnel.
+Warwick has returned to the top 10 in this countryLink opens in a new window; Coventry has started celebrating UK City of CultureLink opens in a new window; we are all getting the light at the end of the Covid tunnel.

 However, what has not changed was that most students in HE are still doing online learning in a way that is similar to when we first entered the lockdown.